 The project was implemented in four slum areas of Bengaluru, three slum areas in Chennai and two slum areas of South West Delhi.
-The project has trained 340 Peer Educators (124 boys, 216 girls) in the reporting period, who further engaged in health promotion activities, reaching out to 50,073 youths including 28,019 girls.
+The project has trained 340 Peer Educators (124 boys, 216 girls) in the reporting period, who further engaged in health promotion activities, reaching out to 50,073 youth including 28,019 girls.
 1,13,693 community members were sensitised about NCDs, SRHR, gender equality, and youth health needs.
-308 teachers and principal (Male -158, Female - 150) were sensitised on NCD risk factors and SRHR, promoting support to youth's healthy behaviour.
-So far, YHP successfully integrated into either the school library or sports department of 41 Government and 8 Private Schools Colleges in the project location.
-Awareness of tobacco's harmful effects surged to 98.7% among young people, reflecting nearuniversal understanding.
+308 teachers and principal (Male -158, Female - 150) were sensitised on NCD risk factors and SRHR, promoting healthy behaviour in youth.
+YHP was successfully integrated into school libraries or sports departments of 41 Government and 8 Private schools and colleges in the project locations.
+The project oriented 99 government health professionals (51 men, 49 women) on sexual and reproductive health needs Awareness of tobacco's harmful effects surged to 98.7% among young people, reflecting near-universal understanding.
 Knowledge of alcohol-related health risks increased from 26% to 97.3%.
-85.8% of young people have a correct understanding of the consequences of physical inactivity.
-The project oriented 99 government health professionals (51 men, 49 women) on the sexual and reproductive health needs of young people, and as a result, 16 government primary health centers and 5 private hospitals have improved youth-friendly health services, including weekly 30-minute SRHR sessions for adolescents and young people.
-A youth-friendly online E-Learning course was developed to provide wider access about YHP topics (Emotional health and wellness, gender equality and SRHR) and to promote prevention of NCDs risk behaviours among young people as a part of the young health programme's initiative.
+85.8% of young people have a correct understanding of the consequences of physical inactivity. of young people, and as a result, 16 government primary health centres and 5 private hospitals have improved youth-friendly health services, including weekly 30-minute SRHR sessions for adolescents and young people.
+A youth-friendly online E-Learning course was developed to provide wider access about YHP topics (emotional health and wellness, gender equality and SRHR) and to promote prevention of NCDs risk behaviours among young people as a part of the Young Health Programme.
 Over 5,200 young people received training through interactive online modules, enhancing their learning experience and improving comprehension.